-- The Wallonia-Brussels and Asian HEIs must have a signed cooperation agreement or must have expressed the intention to sign one in the two following years;
+- the Wallonia-Brussels and Asian HEIs must sign a cooperation agreement or must have expressed the intention to sign one in the two following years ;

-- The citizenship of the professors is not a criterion for eligibility;
+- the citizenship of the candidate is not a criterion for eligibility ;

 03/ Selection criteria

-ARES selects beneficiaries of the DUO-Wallonia/Brussels Fellowship programme based on the following criteria:
+ARES selects beneficiaries of the ASEM-DUO Wallonia Brussels Fellowship Programme based on the following criteria:

-- The scientific, academic or artistic excellence of the applicants (e.g. publications, publications with the partner institution, research or artistic project, exhibitions, work experience, competitions, academic background, etc.);
+- The scientific, academic or artistic quality of the applicants (e.g. publications, publications with the partner institution, research or artistic project, exhibitions, work experience, competitions, academic background, etc.) ;

-- The strength of bilateral relations between an Asian institution and an institution of the FWB;
+- The quality of bilateral relations between the Wallonia-Brussels institution and the Asian partner ;